-Enterprise Insurance Company Limited is the oldest insurance company in Ghana having been in operation since 1924.
+Enterprise Insurance Ltd is the oldest insurance company in Ghana having been in operation since 1924.
 It takes its roots from the Royal Exchange Assurance Corporation of the United Kingdom, which commenced business in the Gold Coast in 1924, then became Guardian Royal Exchange Assurance Ghana Limited, (GREG) and subsequently, Enterprise Insurance Company Limited.

-Enterprise Insurance's first offices were located at the current offices of the Institute of Chartered Accountants on what was then Horse Road (and now Asafoatse Nettey Road).
+Enterprise Insurance Ltd's first offices were located at the current offices of the Institute of Chartered Accountants on what was then Horse Road (and now Asafoatse Nettey Road).
 In 1952, after 28 years as an agency, the Royal Exchange Assurance was registered as an insurance company in the Gold Coast to provide the full complement of life and non-life insurance business.

 In 1965, the Insurance Act of 1965 (Act 288) was enacted.
 Section 9 of the Act barred all non-domestic insurance companies from insuring Ghanaian lives.